OmSharma42306/Rusty-Server/README.md

-# 🦀 Simple HTTP Server in Rust
+# 🦀  Multithreaded HTTP Server in Rust

 This project demonstrates building a basic HTTP server entirely from scratch using Rust's standard library.
 It's designed to provide a deep understanding of networking, concurrency, and HTTP protocol fundamentals without relying on high-level frameworks.